robmclarty/knex-express-project-sample/README.md

 basic relation between `users` and `projects` to demonstrate how such simple data structures might be modeled using nothing more than Knex and plain JS.

+If you like this kind of architecture, you may also like [cred-server](https://github.com/robmclarty/cred-server) which is something I'm working on as a more specific implementation of these ideas :)

 ## Folder Structure

 ```